Salman666142/LuxPM/README.md

 insert_data(encoded_string) - takes in the json variable ,
-                              converts in StringIO and load into json, these values will be used for the value part of the command execution and together with the insert command , the program will get executed and the variables will be saved into database
+                              converts in StringIO and load into json, these values will be used for the value part of the command execution and together with the insert command , the program will get executed and the variables will be saved into database and replies with "incertation success" message, If no parameter feeded or false parameter feeded, it will display "Internal en error occured" message.

 Api routing in postman: